 The main benefit of Supply and Demand in technical analysis is to capture a Pinpoint entry exactly from where banks start buying and selling.
 Another Main benefit is that we can increase our risk-reward using a tight stop-loss or an open take profit with a breakeven.

-What are supply and demand zones?
+What is supply and demand in forex?

 There are two types of states in the price